get_vessel_info()

 to use in

-other functions, it is useful to examinate:
+other functions, it is useful to examine:

 vesselId